sadeghmirzaee/ModelSpace/data/descriptions/Schelling_model_of_segregation.md

 | Concrete Model           | 0.1    |
 | Mathematical Model       | 0.1    |
 | Computational Model  | 1.0 |

-As shown in Table 3.3 of the thesis, this model scores high in the **computational** dimension, and low in others.
-It is a clear case of what your thesis calls **“algorithmic modeling”**, which contrasts with continuous mathematical modeling like the Lotka-Volterra equations:contentReference[oaicite:1]{index=1}.

----

-## Interpretive Insight

-> “Even mild preferences for similarity can yield extreme social separation.”

-This model is a powerful **epistemic tool**: it doesn’t predict specific social outcomes, but shows how seemingly benign conditions can produce unexpected collective phenomena.

-The model is especially useful for philosophical reflection on:
-- **Emergence** and **nonlinear dynamics**
-- The limitations of **aggregative reasoning**
-- The value of **simulation as insight**, not just prediction

----

 ## Further Reading